MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ```

 If you need to modify an Azure resource using a variable, we suggest using Bash.
-Cmd often does not interpret variable values with special characters as expected.
+Cmd often doesn't interpret variable values with special characters as expected.
 You often receive an "InvalidCharacters" error or your tag value is empty.

 ---